 On the more expensive side of instruments, the Martin 1T IZ Tenor Ukulele provides an incredibly high-quality build for those who are looking for a truly high-class instrument.

 The company that constructed it, C.F.
-Martin & Company have always been dedicated to making some of the world’s most impressive stringed instruments.
+Martin & Company has always been dedicated to making some of the world’s most impressive stringed instruments.
 This one is particularly interesting due to its relationship to the famous Hawaiian musician Israel Kamakawiwo’ole.
 The instrument was designed by his wife.

 Though this is on the more high-end side of things, we’re absolutely in love with this instrument’s design.
 The beautiful mahogany wood gives it an incredible sound that will keep you playing it for decades to come.